naymspace/backpex/guides/get_started/installation.md

 ### Tailwind CSS

 Backpex uses Tailwind CSS for styling.
 Make sure you have Tailwind CSS installed in your application.
-You can install Tailwind CSS by following the [official installation guide](https://tailwindcss.com/docs/installation).
+You can install Tailwind CSS by following the [official installation guide](https://v3.tailwindcss.com/docs/guides/phoenix).
 If you generate a new Phoenix application using the latest version of the `mix phx.new` generator, Tailwind CSS is included by default.

+*Note that the current version of Backpex requires Tailwind CSS version 3*

 ### daisyUI

 Backpex is styled using daisyUI.
 Make sure you have daisyUI installed in your application.
 You can install daisyUI by following the [official installation guide](https://v4.daisyui.com/docs/install/).

-*Note that the current version of Backpex requires daisyUI 4.*
+*Note that the current version of Backpex requires daisyUI version 4.*

 ### Ecto